Acquiring Bank or Acquirer

 What is a chargeback

 The purpose of the merchant contacting acquirers is to accept credit and debit card transactions.
 In case if the merchant fails to provide the product or service as per the commitment, then the cardholder can initiate a chargeback request by calling the card issuer.
-In case of chargebacks, the merchant gets limited time to offer proof of service delivery for proof of product delivery.
+In the case of chargebacks, the merchant gets limited time to offer proof of service delivery for proof of product delivery.
 In case if the merchant is not able to provide substantial evidence of product delivery or service delivery, then the merchant is liable to return the money to the cardholder by initiating return via the merchant account acquirer.
 Acquiring banks or merchant acquirers follow strict guidelines and rules to keep the chargeback ratio of any merchant below the prescribed chargeback percentage limit recommended by card brands.

 What is Clearing in Credit Card processing?